Hisham Zazou

 Hisham Zazou (هشام زعزوع; born 1954) is an Egyptian businessman and politician who is the former Egyptian minister of tourism.
-He was one of the ministers who are not affiliated with an Islamist party in the Qandil cabinet.
+He was one of the ministers who were not affiliated with an Islamist party in the Qandil cabinet.
 Zazou remained in his post in the interim government of Egypt, until he was replaced by Khaled Abbas Rami.
 He was reappointed on 19 September 2015.

 Early life and education

 Zazou was born in 1954.
 He holds a Bachelor of Arts degree in commerce from Ain Shams University in 1980.

 Beside his Bachelor of Commerce in Accounting from the University of Ain Shams in Cairo, Zaazou earned a specialized Certificate in PPP.
 (Public Private Partnership) from Harvard Kennedy Business School, MBA & PhD from the international business from IBRA, Delaware, USA.

 Career

 Zazou began his career in the City Bank Group for five years in Cairo.
 Then he helped to establish a tourist agency in the US focusing on the Egyptian market and began to work in the tourism field.
 From 2004 to 2007, Zazou served as the chair of the Egyptian Tourism Federation.